Gruximillian/number_length/README.md

-# How many digits there are in a number
+# How many digits there are in a number [Work In Progress]

 While working as a developer you might sometimes get tasks that require some unusual things to be done or information to get, or you might just want to know something, for the sake of knowing.
 Some of those tasks can be straightforward and some might not.
 But it might happen that the task seems to be straightforward, but there's some gotcha waiting to bite you if you are not careful enough.